 Can I claim for pharmacy negligence?

 You may find that some solicitors will try and take a cut of your compensation, often up to 25% of the final figure.
-There is no need to agree to this deduction as there are pharmacy negligence solicitors who will pay you 100% of the compensation recovered.
+There is no need to agree to this deduction as there are negligence solicitors who will pay you 100% of the compensation recovered.

 What are the types of pharmacy negligence?